 The runner-up, Greenville, S.C., has 15 miles of trails within 4 miles of downtown.
 Well, you don't say.
 Fifteen whole miles.

 The rest of the midsized towns and some big cities (San Diego, Boston and Chicago in the same list as Park City and Carbondale?) are all nice places.
 I've visited a number of them through the years.
 But Park City is a radically different sort of place.
 It's a purpose-built, active-lifestyle theme park in a lot of ways.
 Assisted living for the hyperactive.
-There aren't many people here by happenstance, and those who chose to move here made that decision with a lot of deliberation and analysis, for the most part.
-It's hard to imagine that same level of passion for, say, Oklahoma City.

 One significant measure of awesomeness they missed was the response to the Rockport fire, which had not happened when they did their survey.
 But if you are looking at the measure of a community as a place to live, watching the neighbors in Wanship take care of each other during a terrible crisis gives you hope for humanity in general.
 The fire response was professional and, in the end, the vast majority of houses were saved.
 It's going to take a long time for the canyon to grow back to the beautiful alpine landscape it was.
 But nobody died, nobody was seriously hurt, and the property loss was surprisingly low.